Singular extension of critical Sobolev mappings with values into complete Riemannian manifolds: Positive reach and tubed embeddings

-\begin{notation} Let $(\mathcal{N}, g)$ be a smooth Riemannian manifold of finite dimension $n$; we will denote: \begin{itemize} \item $\nabla$ its Levi-Civita connection (extended to all tensor bundles over $\mathcal{N}$); \item $\Riem$ its Riemann curvature tensor; \item $\inj \mathcal{N}$ its injectivity radius. \end{itemize} Unless otherwise stated, we assume the metric $g$ is fixed once and for all, and therefore we shall usually omit it from our notation.
-In this note, we will always deal with the embedding provided by Theorem~\ref{thm:p}, and therefore we will omit explicit reference to the embedding in our notation and terminology (for instance, we will speak of the ``reach of $\mathcal{N}$'', in place of the ``reach of $f(\mathcal{N})$ in $\R^\nu$''). \end{notation}
+\begin{notation} Let $(\mathcal{N}, g)$ be a smooth Riemannian manifold of finite dimension $n$; we will denote: $\nabla$ its Levi-Civita connection (extended to all tensor bundles over $\mathcal{N}$); $\Riem$ its Riemann curvature tensor; $\inj \mathcal{N}$ its injectivity radius.
+Unless otherwise stated, we assume the metric $g$ is fixed once and for all, and therefore we shall usually omit it from our notation.
+In this note, we will always deal with isometric Euclidean embeddings with positive reach (most often, the embedding provided by Theorem~\ref{thm:p}), and we will omit explicit reference to the embedding in our notation and terminology (for instance, we will speak of the ``reach of $\mathcal{N}$'', in place of the ``reach of $f(\mathcal{N})$ in $\R^\nu$''). \end{notation}

 \begin{definition} We say that $\mathcal{N}$ has \emph{uniformly polynomial growth} if there is a polynomial $p$ (called a {\em growth polynomial}) such that